 151-152.
 ENGLISH HISTORY.
 3 credits each semester.

 In the first half, the emphasis is on the development of the parliamentary constitution; in the second half, upon the growth of the British Empire.
 The course is divided at 1660.

-161. LATIN AMERICAN HISTORY.
+161. THE WESTERN HEMISPHERE.
+Either semester.
 3 credits.